prernaadvani/whatsprernacooking/_posts/2020-12-15-chicken-fajita-tacos.md

 ### Instructions:

-* In a small-medium sized skillet, add the red bell peppers, green bell peppers, onion, taco seasoning, and chicken strips.
+* In a small skillet, add the red bell peppers, green bell peppers, onion, taco seasoning, and chicken strips.
 Cook for 5-6 minutes until the peppers and onion have softened, and the chicken is heated all the way through.

 * In the meantime, warm your tortillas.
 I like to do this by bending the tortillas into the shape of a taco and putting it in the toaster for a minute or two.
 Alternatively, you can also heat it on the stove.
 Once heated, set them out on a plate.